Clear20-22/Java-Project/README.md

 ## Troubleshooting

 - **Database Connection Error?**
-  Make sure MySQL is running and that the database URL, username, and password are correctly set in the `Database.java` file.
+  Make sure MySQL is running and that the database URL, username, and password are correctly set in the `DatabaseUsers.java` file.

 - **JavaFX Issues?**
   Ensure you have added the JavaFX SDK and set the VM options correctly in your IDE.